Lead generation quizzes are a powerful tool for businesses to engage their target audience and capture valuable information from potential customers.

 6. Scored Knowledge Quiz

 This type of quiz is exactly what it sounds like: a test of your visitor’s knowledge of a particular topic.
-You can use these quizzes for lead generation in any niche you can think of.
+You can use these quizzes for

 Examples of knowledge quizzes: